 The contractual conditions that IMA offers to its staff are often better than those granted by the sector on average.
 This takes place by using tools to create favourable conditions for the expression of individual talent, based on a corporate culture that features a system of strongly shared values.
 Examples of these are comprehensive health and accident insurance, agreements for discounted purchases and the best market terms for numerous aspects of the employment contract (pay, maternity leave, advances against severance indemnities, use of part-time work, etc.).

 IMA S.p.A.’s supplementary labour contract provides economic and regulatory conditions that are more favourable than the National Labour Contract for Engineering Workers, without distinction between full-time, part-time and/or fixed-term employees.
-63% of the IMA Group’s personnel is covered by collective labour agreements.
+67% of the IMA Group’s personnel is covered by collective labour agreements.

 On the Industrial Relations front, the conflict is modest for the Italian companies of the Group and is generally affected by national disputes.
 These results have been achieved thanks to the activities of listening and dialogue between the Company, its employees and their representatives (Trade Union Representatives and the Workers’ Representatives).
 For Italian employees the minimum notice period for significant operational changes within the organization is 4.5 weeks.

 Even though the level of industrial unrest is low, IMA still manages any work-related complaints or disputes through formal mechanisms agreed with the social partners or through channels expressly provided for under labour regulations.
 The Supervisory Board (Legislative Decree 231/2001) is informed every six months by the HR Department of any disputes resolved by agreements between the parties or by conciliation reports with the trade unions; in 2018 there were no disputes relating to personnel management.